 Milk Thistle has been shown safe for use long-term.
 It can be made into a tea, but I find it works best as a liquid extract.
 To see Milk Thistle Extract click here…

-*NOT recommended for pregnancy.
-If you are allergic to any plants in the Asteracea family (daisy) family, avoid this plant.
+Cautions: If you are allergic to any plants in the Compositae family (daisy) family, avoid this plant.

 Additional Thoughts on Milk Thistle

 Milk Thistle Seed Extract is one herb I like to have in my home at all times.
 We are constantly bombarded with toxins daily, our liver takes on a lot of stress.
 Milk Thistle Extract helps me to know that I am protecting my liver, which allows me to not have to worry as much about the damage being done to it.

 If you love to grow plants like I do, you may be interested in growing your own Milk Thistle.
 Watch out though, this plant is a real pricker.
 Compared to the normal roadside thistles around, Milk Thistle’s spines are much stronger, longer and hurt a lot more to be pricked by.
 Wear thick gardening gloves when handling this plant.
 It is a beautiful thistle, with a bright purple flower, variegated white and green leaves and spines at the tip of the leaves and below the flower head.
 The young leaves are also nourishing and protective to the liver.
 The young flowering tops have a heart that can be eaten, it is said to taste much like an artichoke heart, though I cannot attest to this.
 At the end of summer as the plants seed are ready, be even more cautious of the spines.
 As the plant tops begin to dry and die off for the year, the spines become even harder and thinner.
 If you don’t handle it properly (I know) it feels like a thousand needles are stabbing into you.
 Literally, it is probably close to this, okay maybe more like hundreds, but still, it hurts!